 Using the VPN was super easy…but setting up the Tiny Firewall initially wasn’t.
 Luckily I had help in the form of the network consultant who was installing our new home Firewall.

-I’m super lucky that I had his help, because I learned a lot about how these work and get setup.
+I’m super lucky that I had his help, because I learned a lot about how these work and what’s involved in the setup.
 Now that I understand the process, I know I could do it…but I would have struggled before.

 It took about an hour for he and I working together to get it all set up.
 Then after he left I played around with it for about a half hour to make sure I knew how to use it.
-I wrote a Step by Step guide for myself on using it, which I thought I would share here.
+I wrote a Step by Step guide for myself to remember how to use it, which I thought I would share here.

 You can’t fault a product for being too excellent!

-Setup is rough however, despite the fact that the developers have included a very comprehensive User Guide.
-I think this is true because the guide uses so much network terminology that is complete Greek to a non-network person.
 For example, the Firewall operates in 3 main modes…Client Mode, Access Point Mode and Wireless to Wireless Mode.
 There are descriptions of what these are and even diagrams, but for people who’ve never done much networking, even those things aren’t really enough.
 Everything about the Tiny Firewall is based upon those 3 modes, so understanding them and which one is most appropriate for your own use is critical.

 Personally, I think the developer should create a YouTube video that explains the setup process.
 It doesn’t need to be fancy or long, but it should show the screens involved and explain how and why average users would use the various features.